geeksrik/srikin/_posts/2014-06-28-10-things-you-must-pitch-for-while-going-to-a-VC-for-money.markdown

 ---
 layout: post
 title:  "10 things you must pitch for while going to a VC for money"
+author: john
+categories: [ VC, funding ]
+image: assets/images/5.jpg
+description: "Something about this post here"
 date:   2014-06-28 04:07:49
-categories: VC, funding
-banner_image: ""
-featured: false
+featured: true
 comments: true
 ---